 Chemotherapy treatment can cause menopausal symptoms in pre-menopausal women because their ovaries, which produce oestrogen, are affected by the treatment.
 For some this may cause an earlier, more sudden menopause.
 Symptoms are often more intense than when the menopause occurs naturally.
 However, periods can also stop temporarily during chemotherapy and menopausal symptoms may continue until regular periods return.

-Oestrogen can play a part in stimulating some breast cancers to grow (known as oestrogen receptor or ER positive breast cancer).
+Oestrogen can play a part in stimulating some breast cancers to grow (known as oestrogen receptor positive breast cancer).
 Therefore treatment is given to reduce oestrogen levels, or block its action, resulting in menopausal symptoms.
 These treatments are called hormone (endocrine) treatment and ovarian suppression or ablation (stopping the ovaries working temporarily or permanently).

 Going through the menopause, especially if it's early or sudden, or having menopausal symptoms may affect your confidence and self-esteem and make you feel less feminine.
 You may also feel as if you have quickly become old or that you have lost control over what's happening in your life.

-For some women, menopausal symptoms can be severe and have a signiﬁcant impact on their quality of life.
-Your decision about what to try may depend on how severe your symptoms are and the potential side effects.
+For some women, menopausal symptoms can be severe and have a significant impact on their quality of life.